• Free shipping on all orders

 After the successful breeding of the first Savannah kitten, breeders Patrick Kelley and Joyce Sroufe wrote the original version of the Savannah breed standard and presented it to The International Cat Association board.
 In 2001 the board accepted the breed for registration, but it wasn’t until 2012 that the Savannah was accepted as a championship breed.

-Only SBT (Stud Book Traditional) level cats can be accepted for show, which means only filial generations 4 through 8 are eligible.
+Only SBT (Stud Book Traditional) level cats can be accepted for the show, which means only filial generations 4 through 8 are eligible.
 While the breed has many different colors and patterns, TICA breed standards only accept spotted patterns with certain colors and color combinations.

 hepper single cat paw divider